 At St Wilfrid’s all staff are involved with ensuring that all children with pastoral, medical and social needs are met adequately.
 Ongoing needs are monitored and reviewed by the class teacher, Learning Mentor and parents.
 Parents are encouraged to liaise closely with the class teacher in order to keep staff informed as to any changes occurring at home.
-Where new situations of pastoral, medical or social needs arise in school, the class teachers keep a thorough chronology for each child, writing down anything which may be useful for future discussions with other agencies.
-This information is collated by the Learning Mentor on a Friday and compiled into a central database.
+Where new situations of pastoral, medical or social needs arise in school, the class teachers keep a thorough chronology for each child, recording anything which may be useful for future discussions with other agencies on the school CPOMS system.

 Statement of Intent for Promoting Equality

 At St Wilfrid’s School we are committed to equality.
 We aim for every pupil to fulfil their potential no matter what their needs.
 Our School is committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.
 We aim to: